mike19283/Pokemon-Stadium-2-Randomizer/README.md

 -Text gets changed to purple automatically when a Pokemon knows a move it shouldn't.

--Opponent enemy portraits are bugged.
+-Pokemon portraits (the icon in the HUD) are bugged.
 This is merely aesthetic.
 This was a result of randomizing the Pokemon.

 # Download